jagadeesh-k-2802/code-exec-full-stack/README.md

 - `cd client` and run `npm i` to install npm packages
 - `npm run dev` to start local development react server

+## Disclaimer ⚠️

+Executing a user given code and input on our server is really dangerous security issue if not handled properly the user can execute malicious code so make sure the consumer process is running inside a container where everything is restricted and causes no harm.

 ## Screenshots 📷

 <img src="https://github.com/jagadeesh-k-2802/code-exec-full-stack/assets/63912668/a187c3fb-d501-4c6b-8b4a-77e44f0b3af8" width="400" />